 Raymond James Stadium is a beautiful place to watch a ballgame.
 It is much smaller than Tiger Stadium, and there are no bad seats in the house.
 Our seats were on the home side in the corner of the end zone; a great vantage point to watch the Saints whip the Bucs and claim their first South Division championship since 2011.

-After leading for much of the game, the Saints gave up a bomb for a touchdown with :09 left in the game to lose the football game.
+After leading for much of the game, the Saints gave up a bomb for a touchdown with :09 left in the fourth quarter to lose the football game.
 They should have also lost the NFC South championship, but fortunately Atlanta beat Carolina and the Saints got the division title.
 That was not the way you want to win a championship, but you takes what you can gets.

 After the game we drove to Orlando.
 It is only about ninety miles across the state, but as soon as we got in the car the rains began.
 It rains in Florida like it rains in Louisiana, so we were comfortable driving in it.
 What was not comfortable, though, was the thirty degree drop in temperature.
 Sunshine state, my a$$…